teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/README.md

 * `-p 8080:80`: Port mapping flag that maps port `8080` on our host machine to port `80` inside the container
 	Format: `-p <host-port>:<container-port>`
 * `--name webhost`: Assigns a custom name "webhost" to the container for easier identification and management
-* `-d`: Runs the container in **detached" mode** (in the background), so it doesn't block your terminal
+* `-d`: Runs the container in **detached mode** (in the background), so it doesn't block your terminal
-* `nginx`: The Docker image to use (pulls the official nginx image from Docker Hub if not already available locally)
+* `nginx`: The Docker image to use (pulls the official Nginx image from Docker Hub if not already available locally)

 What this single command does:
-* Downloads the nginx image (if not already present)
+* Downloads the Nginx image (if not already present)
 * Creates a new container named "webhost"
-* Starts an nginx web server inside the container
+* Starts an Nginx web server inside the container
 * Maps port 80 from the container to port `8080` on our host
 * Runs the container in the background